fluree/docs.flur.ee/content/db_intro.md

 }
 ```

-Although there are more than 1,000 actors, by default FlureeDB only returns 1,000 results, although this can be changed by setting the limit options [LINK HERE]().
+Although there are more than 1,000 actors, by default FlureeDB only returns 1,000 results, although this can be changed by setting the [limit options](#apidbquery).

 We can do the same thing for any other stream by just replacing "actor" with "movie" or "credit" for instance.